-- Management and monitoring, including vegetation management, including livestock grazing, mowing, string trimming, manual removal, establishment of fuel breaks, and prescribed burns; vehicle and pedestrian travel, including by all-terrain vehicles and trucks, for inspecting and maintaining facilities, moving and managing livestock, and patrolling; use of mechanized equipment for construction, maintenance, and resource management projects in mitigation areas (e.g., vehicles, weed trimmers, mowers); activities to control non-native plant and wildlife species; installation and repair of fencing; construction, operation, and maintenance of pipelines providing irrigation to support Conservation Actions; hazardous materials remediation, such as appropriate closure of underground storage tanks, soil remediation, and cleanup of illegal dumping; modification and use of existing structures for uses related to management of conservation lands; construction of unpaved roads and stream/channel crossings to provide access to conservation lands; and species and habitat surveys and monitoring. - Habitat enhancement, restoration, and creation, including demolition and removal of structures, roads, and built facilities to enhance or re-establish habitat; vegetation management to restore or enhance habitat, including grazing of livestock, mowing, manual removal, and prescribed burns; restoration of historical/natural hydrologic conditions; construction, operation, and maintenance of pipelines to provide irrigation; and activities to enhance or re-establish species habitat, such as installation of raptor perches and bat boxes, and creation of aquatic resources. - Existing utility maintenance and repair, including for electrical, natural gas, water, wastewater, and cell tower facilities within existing ROW easements.
+- Management and monitoring, including vegetation management, including livestock grazing, mowing, string trimming, manual removal, establishment of fuel breaks, and prescribed burns; vehicle and pedestrian travel, including by all-terrain vehicles and trucks, for inspecting and maintaining facilities, moving and managing livestock, and patrolling; use of mechanized equipment for construction, maintenance, and resource management projects in mitigation areas (e.g., vehicles, weed trimmers, mowers); activities to control non-native plant and wildlife species; installation and repair of fencing; construction, operation, and maintenance of pipelines providing irrigation to support Conservation Actions; hazardous materials remediation, such as appropriate closure of underground storage tanks, soil remediation, and cleanup of illegal dumping; modification and use of existing structures for uses related to management of conservation lands; and species and habitat surveys and monitoring. - Habitat enhancement, restoration, and creation, including demolition and removal of structures, roads, and built facilities to enhance or re-establish habitat; vegetation management to restore or enhance habitat, including grazing of livestock, mowing, manual removal, and prescribed burns; restoration of historical/natural hydrologic conditions; construction, operation, and maintenance of pipelines to provide irrigation; and activities to enhance or re-establish species habitat, such as installation of raptor perches and bat boxes, and creation of aquatic resources. - Existing utility maintenance and repair, including for electrical, natural gas, water, wastewater, and cell tower facilities within existing ROW easements.